Methadone Side Effects, Usage, Detox & Withdrawal Symptoms

 Since Methadone, by design, is intended to be a more suitable replacement for heroin or other opioids, it does contain addictive properties that can lead to certain withdrawal symptoms when weaning off of the drug.

-While the withdrawal symptoms of Methadone may not be as severe or as long-lasting as those suffering from other opioid addictions, primarily due to its controlled administration, there are certain withdrawal symptoms that can occur, including:
+While the withdrawal symptoms of Methadone may not be as severe or as long-lasting as those suffering from other opioid addictions, primarily due to its controlled administration, certain withdrawal symptoms can occur, including:

 • Muscle Aches and Pains